 The last thing you want is radio silence for days or weeks on end, with no clue how your very expensive or complicated project is being handled.

-Time management and job prioritisation is a valuable skill.
-Skillful prioritisation doesn’t mean you constantly get to be a queue-jumper, though.
+Time management and job prioritisation are valuable skills.
+Skilful prioritisation doesn’t mean you constantly get to be a queue-jumper, though.
 It might feel like they should drop whatever they’re doing and work on the latest issue you’ve raised.
-But you’ll actually receive far more value for your money and time if you allow them to prioritise jobs by importance.
+But, you’ll actually receive far more value for your money and time if you allow them to prioritise jobs by importance.
+That way, you know if they’re working on someone urgent for your business, they won’t slack off on the job because another client has a non-urgent request.

 Attention to Detail

 A critical skill in any business partner is attention to detail.
-Regardless of the project or severity of the issue, your business IT partner should have an excellent eye for detail so nothing slips through the cracks.
-IT in particular can suffer from seemingly minor slip-ups.
-Whether its missing a configuration setting within your cyber security set up, or misjudging the scope of a particular project; these details can absolutely have crucial impacts on the productivity of your business.
+Regardless of the project or severity of the issue, your business IT partner should have an excellent eye for detail.
+Nothing should slip through the cracks.
+IT, in particular, can suffer from seemingly minor slip-ups.
+Whether its missing a configuration setting within your cyber security set up or misjudging the scope of a project, these details can absolutely have crucial impacts on the productivity of your business.

-A good indicator here would be to work with a business IT partner who has experience within your industry, so is more familiar with what works and what solutions to utilise.
+A good indicator here would be to work with a business IT partner who has experience within your industry.
+This way, they’ll be familiar with what works and what solutions to utilise.
 A partner with this trait would also be able to point you towards a project or problem that they solved in an unexpected way.
+They should also be across the current regulations and guidelines, especially relating to cyber security, such as the Essential Eight.

-Problem solvers and creatives inevitably have this trait too, and hopefully both are present within your business IT partner.
-Working in the IT industry means you don’t get to simply coast on the knowledge you learned fifteen years ago and leave it at that.
+Problem solvers and creatives inevitably have an intellectual curiosity when it comes to problem solving.
+This is a desirable trait in your business IT partner.
+Working in the IT industry means you don’t get to simply draw on the knowledge you learned fifteen years ago and leave it at that.
 A successful IT professional is a lifelong learner, ideally.
-They are inevitably always pursuing a new certification, or keeping abreast of the latest research and technology in IT and cyber security.
+They are inevitably always pursuing a new certification or keeping abreast of the latest research and technology in IT and cyber security.

-They’re interested in new developments in their field and keep up with the advances in technology that can ultimately benefit your business.
-Feel free to ask them what they believe are the best emerging technologies, or what trends do they see in IT or security.
-Your intellectually curious business IT partner will probably launch into an extensive commentary on the most interesting things they’ve come across lately!
+IT professionals should be innately interested in new developments in their field and keep up with the advances in technology that can ultimately benefit your business.
+Feel free to ask them what they believe are the best emerging technologies, or what global or national trends do they see in IT or cyber security today.
+From the current knowledge of your partner, you should be able to learn how your business sits in the current IT landscape and the best ways to get your business moving forward.

 Patience and Calm

 IT issues can often be unexpected and urgent.
 In stressful situations such as these, you need a business IT partner who is not likely to panic.
 Rather, they should calmly oversee the resolution.
-Remaining calm in the wake of any IT emergency means they are less likely to miss anything (see: attention to detail above).
+Remaining calm in the wake of any IT emergency means they are less likely to miss anything, which also draws back on that other very important trait of attention to detail.

-This may go without saying, but we’ll throw it in anyway because it’s an important one.
+This may go without saying, but we’ll address it anyway because it’s an important factor.
 A major trait you need in your business IT partner is reliability.
-Your IT service provider should ideally respond promptly to any queries or tickets you raise; even if it’s just a matter of telling you that they’re working on it!
+Your IT service provider should ideally respond promptly to any queries or tickets you raise, even if it’s just a matter of telling you that they’re working on it.

-Essentially, you need to be able to depend on them in an emergency, when their services matter most.
+Essentially, you need to be able to depend on them in an emergency, as this is when their services matter most.
 If you call, do you get put into a sluggish queue?
-Do you have to go through a frustrating L1 customer service representative who insists on asking “Did you try turning it off and on again?” before putting you through to a real IT technician?
-Can you tell we’re a little bitter over just such experiences?
+Do you have to go through a frustrating L1 customer service representative who insists on asking “Did you try turning it off and on again?” before putting you through to an IT technician?
+This isn’t the kind of response you want from your IT business partner in the case of an emergency.

 Request information about your IT provider’s SLA (service level agreement).
 A great sign is when they have a proven track record that they deliver well within expected time frames.

-So, this is not so much a personality trait, but it absolutely should be a core focus of your business IT partner.
+Cyber security should be a core focus of your business IT partner.
 If you’ve spent any time on our site, you’ll know that we’re obsessed with cyber security.
-But we feel it’s with good reason!
-Cyber security resilience, and preparedness is a feature that will ultimately keep any business alive.
+We feel it’s with good reason, though, with threats morphing daily and targeting small to medium businesses just like yours and ours.
+Cyber security resilience and preparedness is a feature that will ultimately keep any business alive (and thriving).

 If your IT provider doesn’t immediately come to you with a plan or discussion about cyber security, then be wary.
-Cyber security is the very thing that will protect your data, reduce risk of attack, and keep your clients confident in your services.
+Cyber security is the very thing that will protect your data, reduce your risk of attack, and keep your clients’ confidence in your services.
 For reference, skim our checklist on cyber security to determine if you need to do something about your cyber security.

 Along with our in-depth knowledge and technical skill, Stanfield IT makes it a goal to always our engage our clients professionally and we aim to exceed expectations.
 Contact us to find out how our Business IT Services can help your business.